 The Knot Knit Cowl is not only stylish, practical, and REVERSIBLE, but it’s also a great (mostly mindless) project that you can crochet when you’re needing to decompress after a long, stressful day at work (or at home).
 You can also make it using any weight yarn you choose!

-I used Plymouth Encore Chunky for the cowl in the photo below and it took less than 1 ball!
+I used a bulky yarn, I had in my stash, for the cowl in the photo below and it took less than 1 ball!
 It also took less than 2 hours to crochet!!!
 SO, less than 2 hours, less than 1 ball of yarn… that’s a Win, Win in my book! 😀 This makes the Knot Knit Cowl perfect for so many things such as teacher gifts, Christmas gifts, craft fairs, the list goes on and on.

 The Knot Knit Cowl isn’t just for women!
 Make sure you read all the way through to see the great unisex cowl Diane made her teenage son!